 Why Doctors need Income Protection Insurance

-The case for doctors, dentists and surgeons income protection insurance begins with a sobering reality.
+The case for doctors and surgeons income protection insurance begins with a sobering reality.

 According to research from Financial Services Council¹, nearly 300 kiwi families lose their income every week, because of long term illness that stopped a major earner in the household from working and earning an income (ACC does not cover: illness, sickness or mental health).